blondelina/Dog-Adoption-Website/README.md

 ## Getting Started

-To run the Dog Management System, follow the steps below:
+To run the Dog Management System locally, follow the steps below:

 1. **Download and Install XAMPP:** Visit the official XAMPP website (https://www.apachefriends.org) and download the XAMPP installer.